-How this 26-year-old Chartered Accountant immigrated to Canada and made a life for himself there!
+How this 26-year-old Chartered Accountant immigrated to Canada and struggled to find a job but eventually made it!

 - My name is Sagar Thacker, a Chartered Accountant from India and a Chartered Financial Analyst from CFA Institute, USA.